arg08/picoeco/README.md

 New: code is now structured to build for multiple different platforms, parameterised by a board file - in the boards/ subdirectory here.
-These are derivitives of the boards/pico.h that comes with the pico API - for hardware using an actual pico, you can just define how econet is wired up and then #include <boards/pico.h>.
+These are derivitives of the boards/pico.h that comes with the pico SDK - for hardware using an actual pico, you can just define how econet is wired up and then #include <boards/pico.h>.
 For custom boards that may be more or less similar to a Pico, define everything in a new board